Medically reviewed by Drugs.com. Last updated on Mar 17, 2020.

 -Read the US FDA-approved patient labeling (Medication Guide).

--Patients and caregivers should be instructed to inform their healthcare provider if they develop any unusual symptoms or if any existing symptoms worsen; they should be instructed to seek immediate medical attention if they have trouble swallowing, speaking, or breathing.
+-Patients and caregivers should be instructed to inform their healthcare provider if they develop any unusual symptoms or if any existing symptoms worsen; they should be instructed to seek immediate medical attention if they have trouble swallowing, speaking, or breathing; patients should understand the risk of aspiration.

 -Patients experiencing loss of strength, muscle weakness, blurred vision, dizziness, or drooping eyelids should avoid engaging in potentially hazardous activities including driving.